Last updated on February 15th, 2023 at 02:12 pm

 I scoured the papers and sent out resumes, but ultimately landed work when I stopped for tea one day at a little shack near the ocean.
 There, two men dressed in business suits asked me if I had gone to Harvard (I was wearing my Harvard baseball hat, thankfully) and ended up hiring me almost on the spot to do strategic planning for them.

-I have made the choice to live this way.
-And I have made the choice to be happy, no matter what happens.
+I have chosen to live this way.
+And I have chosen to be happy, no matter what happens.

 That of course does not mean that every single second of my life will be ecstatic, although many moments will indeed be ultra-fabulous.
 It means that my happiness is not contingent upon any external circumstances, whatsoever.